-Read through the instructions linked above and contact Rad Power Bikes Technical Support if you have questions.
+Read through the instructions linked above and contact Rad Power Bikes Product Support if you have questions.
 If you are not confident in your ability to successfully and safely perform all steps, we recommend having the work performed by a local, certified, and reputable bike mechanic.

 1. Gather the tools you will need: Flat head screwdriver, flat-side nippers, 4 mm Allen wrench, replacement zip ties, and the replacement controller from Rad Power Bikes.

 2. Power off the bike.
 Ensure the bike is in the off position and use the key to remove the battery.
 Once removed, press and hold the “MODE” button on the LCD Display Remote until the display remains off for about two seconds (it may flash on briefly).
 This ensures the power is fully discharged from the bike and it is safe to work on.